-1. Name and contact information of the person who signs responsible for the data processing (controller) and of the society’s data protection officer
+1. Name and contact information of the person responsible for data processing (controller) and of the corporate Data Protection Officer

-This data protection information shall apply to the processing of data on our institute’s website https://www.iese.fraunhofer.de/ by the controller, the:
+This data protection information is applicable to data processing on the www.iese.fraunhofer.de website by the controller:

-1. Processing of Personal Data and Purposes of the Data Processing
+2. Processing of Personal Data and Purposes of Data Processing

 a) During your Website Visit

-Every time you visit our web pages, our website servers save a protocol of your device accessing our website.
-This storage is temporary and lasts only until the automated deletion.
-Our website server saves the following access data until their automated deletion:
+Every time you visit our web pages, our website servers save your device’s accessing our website in a protocol file.
+This storage is temporary; our website server saves the following access data until their automated deletion:

 The IP address of the requesting device

 The name of the Internet Provider (ISP)

 The referring website (referrer URL)